-Sources, primary and secondary, often contradict each other, and some families, and e=ven individuals, changed the symbols they or their used several times.
-Often different branches of the same clan would use different heraldry.
-There were few fixed rules, but there were patterns of use.
+Sources, primary and secondary, often contradict each other, and some families, and even individuals, changed the symbols they or their used several times.
+Others changed their clan names while keeping the same banners and different branches of the same clan would sometimes use different heraldry.
+There were very few fixed rules, but there were patterns of use.

-You can find lots of pictures of samurai re-enactors at modern festivals with non-period emblems on their banners, some of them rather fanciful.
-For instance it is not uncommon to see re-enactors wearing sashimonos, or being accompanied by banners, with modern Japanese text spelling out the name of the character they are playing.
+You can find lots of pictures of samurai re-enactors at modern festivals with non-period emblems on their banners and sahimonos, some of them rather fanciful.
+For instance it is not uncommon to see samurai re-enactors being accompanied by other re-enactors carrying nobori, with modern Japanese text spelling out the name of the character they are playing (see below).
 Imagine an English Civil War re-enactment with someone walking around accompanied by someone waving a banner with “Prince Rupert of the Rhine” written on it, or an American Civil War battle with a general carrying a big “Stonewall Jackson” flag.

-The decals I have produced are a bit of a mixture.
-I’m confident that some of them are historically accurate, while others are perhaps best described as speculative.
-Sometimes I’ve been influenced the Rule of Cool – if presented with multiple options for a symbol I’ve gone with the one that looks coolest.
+The decals I have on sale are a bit of a mixture.
+I’m confident that most of them are historically accurate and were used on banners at some point, but some are perhaps best described as speculative.
+Sometimes I’ve been influenced the graphics of computer games, notably Shogun Total War II.
+Sometimes I’ve followed the Rule of Cool – if presented with multiple options for a symbol I’ve gone with the one that looks coolest.

 So I’m confident that most of these symbols were used at some point on some banners.
-But in many cases I’m not at all sure what banners they were used on.
-Information about the sashimonos worn (or not worn) by Ashigaru is particularly thin and it seems that they often used single colour banners rather than anything more fancy.
-Multiple sashimonos seem to have been quite common for Ashigaru, but it’s quite possible a lot of cases were recorded simply because they were rare.
+But in many cases I’m not at all sure exactly what banners they were used on.
+Information about the sashimonos worn (or not worn) by Ashigaru is particularly thin and it seems that they often wore single colour sashimonos, or ones bearing simple circle graphics, rather than anything more fancy.

-If historical accuracy is a major consideration when you paint your models or build forces for wargaming I strongly suggest that you do your own research and ensure that you satisfied with your choice.
+If strict historical accuracy is a major consideration for you I strongly suggest that you do your own research and ensure that you are satisfied with your choice.
 You may still find that some of my decals will help you.
 I have a page here on the website with a list of useful books and links to online resources.
-But if you’re looking for references with details of all the different banners used by a given force at a given battle you’ll be very lucky if you find them.
+But if you’re looking for references with details of all the different banners used by a given force at a given battle you’ll be very lucky if you can find them.

 Note that my decals are not true scale.
 If you just copy a symbol from a full size banner and reduce it to a size suitable for a 28mm figure it will not look right.
 The problem is even worse if you’re wargaming with very small figures such as the lovely 6mm ones sold by Bacchus.
 I’m happy to provide advice.